uiuc-focal-lab/LLMCert-C/wikidata_quacer/README.md

 ### [Optional] Creating a Custom Model Experiment File

-You can create your own `model_experiment.py` file to adapt QuaCer-C to a new LLM.
+You can create your own `model_experiment.py` file to adapt LLMCert-C to a new LLM.
 Your custom file should define two main functions:

 1. `get_args()`: This function should parse command-line arguments specific to your model.
 It should inherit base arguments from `experiment_utils.get_base_args()` and add any model-specific arguments.
 The minimum args to add are 'qa-llm' and 'quant_type'.
 See `model_experiment_template.py` or `gemini_experiment.py` for details.